 History

 The idea for CollegeBound started in 1988 with a city-wide challenge.
-Baltimore’s labor market was changing rapidly and the city needed an increasingly college-educated workforce.
-Business and community leaders quickly joined together and responded, including the Greater Baltimore Committee, Baltimoreans United In Leadership Development (BUILD) and then-Mayor Kurt Schmoke.
+Baltimore’s labor market was changing rapidly, and the city needed an increasingly college-educated workforce.
+Business and community leaders quickly joined together and responded, including the Greater Baltimore Committee (GBC), Baltimoreans United In Leadership Development (B.U.I.L.D) and then-Mayor Kurt Schmoke.
 They looked at the city’s public schools and saw dedicated teachers, counselors and administrators.
-But they also saw students who–despite everyone’s efforts–were not getting the resources they needed to reach college and graduate.
+But they also saw students who–despite everyone’s efforts–were not getting the resources they needed to reach college.
 Structural gaps existed in three specific areas: college advising in the public high schools, lack of accessible scholarship money, and “Last Dollar Grant” gap funding which makes up the difference between financial aid and what a student’s family can afford.
 To address these three specific gaps, our founders created the CollegeBound Foundation.